 Major(s): Economics

 Hi everyone, and welcome to Pitt!
-My name is Tala, and I recently transferred to Pitt just last semester.
+My name is Tala, and I’m currently a junior/senior.
 Before coming to Pitt, I was studying at Trinity College Dublin.
-Pitt has quickly become my home, and I couldn’t be happier about it!
+Pitt has quickly become my home, and I couldn't be happier about it!
 Without a doubt, my absolute favorite aspect of Pitt is its incredible community.
-In the short time I’ve been here, I’ve met some of my best friends.
+Since being here, I've met some of my best friends.
 The people here are genuinely so nice and always ready to lend a helping hand.
-I can’t wait for you to experience it.
+I can't wait for you to experience it.
 I am an international student from Saudi Arabia, but I lived in Florida for 12 years.
-Growing up, I went to 12 schools, and that was the driving force behind me becoming a global ties mentor.
-This is my first year as a GTM, and I’m so excited!
+Growing up, I went to a total of 12 schools, and that was the driving force behind me becoming a global ties mentor.
+This is my third year as a GTM, and I'm so excited to be back!
 As someone who has been the new student in a brand-new city numerous times, I know how overwhelming it can be.
-I’m here to help, so feel free to reach out whether it’s about academics, the best places to eat, exploring the city, or just hanging out!
+I'm here to help, so feel free to reach out whether it's about academics, the best places to eat, exploring the city, or just hanging out!

 Pronouns: She/Her(s)